-|Special thanks to author and western film historian Gene Blottner for the following biography on Betty Miles.
-Gene's commentary was originally published in Ron & Linda Downey's Under Western Skies.|
+|Special thanks to author and western film historian Gene Blottner for the biography on Betty Miles.
+Gene's commentary was originally published many years ago in Ron and Linda Downey's Under Western Skies.|

 A new cowgirl burst on the movie screens in the early forties.
 Attractive, talented, this heroine was an excellent horsewoman, who had the athletic ability to perform dangerous Stunts.
 The cowgirl's name was BETTY MILES.

 For years, Betty Miles remained an enigma to western film historians.
 Buck Rainey, in his book Sweethearts of the Sage (McFarland, 1992), made this statement: "The author has found no biographical data on her.
 Apparently she found better things to do than eat dust on the Monogram Ranch for low pay, little fame, and meager prospects for advancement to greater things."